 Point #6 – The smaller conspiracy

 If I ignore the big conspiracy in Point #3, it’s still important to remember that there are a lot of drug companies, research hospitals, and science universities out there.
-We’d still have to assume that these companies, who are trying to beat each other in the free market, all put aside their differences, secretly met in some clandestine office, then suddenly worked together to harm people in such a brutal way—a scenario that is also highly illogical.
+We’d still have to assume that these companies, who are trying to beat each other in the free market, all put aside their differences, secretly met in some clandestine office, then suddenly worked together to not release a cancer-curing product that would sell to anyone with the cancer it treats, and harm people in such a brutal way.
+These people are in business to make a profit selling medicine, and beat their competition.
+Suppressing it would only help their competition.

 Point #7 – Where are the in-betweens?